EmanuelPlays/NotEnoughObjectInfo/CONTRIBUTING.md

 ## 🧪 Code Standards
 - Follow the existing code style.
-- Keep functions small and focused.
+- There are no mixins
 - Avoid unnecessary dependencies.
 - Document new code where needed.
 - Do not modify licensing headers.